Davis County, Utah: Climate

 Eastern parts of Davis County experience a humid continental climate (Dsa), while western parts may experience a mediterranean climate (Csa).
-Summers are dry and hot and winters are cold and wet, but rarely frigid.
+Summers are dry and hot, and winters are cold and wet, but rarely frigid.
 Snow is frequent during winter, with up to 90 in annually on high bench areas in the east and at least 60 in on the valley floor.
 Annual precipitation averages between 18 and 25 in in the county, with spring being the wettest season and summer the driest.
 Summers are hot, with several days each year averaging above 95 °F. However, the humidity is low, making for comparatively comfortable temperatures.
 In winter, temperatures sometimes drop below 0 °F, but rarely for extended periods of time.
 Compared to Salt Lake County to the south, the weather in Davis County is extreme.
 Lake-effect snows hit the southern portion of the county harder, and even in non-lake-effect storms, the lack of a rain shadow in Davis County (much of Salt Lake County lies in the rain shadow of the Oquirrh Mountains) means that storms often hit Davis County harder.
 In addition, canyon winds from the east can sometimes cause devastating wind damage, and wind gusts above 100 mph have been reported.
-This occurs when a powerful high pressure system is over Wyoming, and is a frequent occurrence.
+This frequently occurrence happens when a powerful high-pressure system is over Wyoming.
 Extreme wind events, however, seem to have declined in frequency in recent years.